Definition of Recognition of Prior Learning (RPL)

 RPL against a designation will be conducted by the set outcomes of the OCCUPATION, related to the designations as registered with SAQA.
 The IWH PB will implement RPL against designations in the following instances:

 3.1 RPL against a designation in recognition of foreign training:

-The same can be done for Scaffolders trained according the CISRS (UK) and PASMA for Towers (where applicable).
+The same can be done for Scaffolders trained according to the CISRS (UK) and PASMA for Towers (where applicable).

 3.2 RPL against a designation in recognition of workplace experience:

 RPL can also be considered when a person has been working in the field for many years, and/or done in-house training (non-accredited), but never received a formal qualification.
 In this case, the person will be able to continue working within his/her occupation although he/she has not obtained the formal qualification.
-Strict criteria and rules will apply for this means of conferring a designation though and the person will have to complete a IWH Prof Body approved ‘RPL BOARD ASSESSMENT’.
+Strict criteria and rules will apply for this means of conferring a designation though and the person will have to complete an IWH Prof Body approved ‘RPL BOARD ASSESSMENT’.